sophiechannon/CV/README.md

  I am good at breaking down a problem into smaller chunks and finding a clear path for navigating large and tricky problems.
 An example of this would be planning the Beach Finder project at Makers, where we used GitHub projects to develop a user story and split the task into manageable tickets.

  ### Teaching others
  I can be patient and enjoy sharing my knowledge with others, especially when those who are willing to learn.
 I find great satisfaction from helping somebody find a solution themselves.

-### Persuasive communication skills
-As a fundraising professional, I spent a lot of time speaking to people across all levels and industries to tell our story.
-By listening to people, I could find parts of our stories that overlapped, helping their businesses to connect with us, and resulting in symbiotic partnerships.
+I built upon my previous teaching experience during my time at Makers, espcially in group projects or pairing sessions.

 ### Project development and management
 At Cambridge Junction, I honed my leadership skills whilst overseeing multiple projects from their inception, through all stages of fundraising and delivery, right through to evaluation and monitoring.
 It was my job to keep the delivery team on track and on budget, and to report back to the funder at the end.
 I applied this experience to my group work at Makers by carrying out frequent standups and retros.